gooostaw/Marlin/README.md

-# Webber Ranch CNC Firmware (WRCNC)
+# Modern Vintage CNC Firmware (mvCNC)
 ## Feature rich CNC/Laser firmware with support for multiple hardware platforms

 <img align="right" width=175 src="https://github.com/Domush/Webber-Ranch-CNC-Firmware/raw/Webber-Ranch-CNC/Logo.bmp" />

-WRCNC is based on the popular Marlin 3D printing firmware, but changes the focus specifically to CNC spindled and laser machines and their unique demands, such as Automatic Tool Changer support, dynamic stepper configuration, multiple coordinate systems, and Real-Time commands.
+mvCNC is based on the popular Marlin 3D printing firmware, but changes the focus specifically to CNC spindled and laser machines and their unique demands, such as Automatic Tool Changer support, dynamic stepper configuration, multiple coordinate systems, and Real-Time commands.

 Until the feature set is stabilized and officially documented, you can reference the documentation at the [Marlin Home Page](https://marlinfw.org/) for common gCode commands and CNC features.
-Just note, WRCNC will not have 3D printing support, so Marlin's extruder and heater support will not apply.
+Just note, mvCNC will not have 3D printing support, so Marlin's extruder and heater support will not apply.

 The base branch is for production machines and will be the most stable of the branches.

-## Building WRCNC
+## Building mvCNC

-To build WRCNC you'll need [PlatformIO](https://docs.platformio.org/en/latest/ide.html#platformio-ide) and Microsoft's VS Code.
+To build mvCNC you'll need [PlatformIO](https://docs.platformio.org/en/latest/ide.html#platformio-ide) and Microsoft's VS Code.

 ## Hardware Abstraction Layer (HAL)

-WRCNC contains a layer of abstraction so all the existing high-level code can be built for multiple 32-bit hardware platforms.
+mvCNC contains a layer of abstraction so all the existing high-level code can be built for multiple 32-bit hardware platforms.

 ### Current HALs